 Interested in taking an organized tour of Melk, click here to explore options.

-Day Trips From Vienna – The Vienna Woods
+The Vienna Woods

 The Vienna Woods (Wienerwald) have long been a favorite getaway for the Viennese people.
 Taking a day to explore the woods and all that they contain is a great day trip from Vienna that will be truly memorable.
-The breathtaking natural beauty of the Austrian countryside is super impressive, and provides a serene escape from the city without having to travel too far.
-If you’re into outdoors activities such as hiking and biking, then this is the perfect place for you.
+The breathtaking natural beauty of the Austrian countryside is super impressive and provides a serene escape from the city without having to travel too far.
+If you’re into outdoor activities such as hiking and biking, then this is the perfect place for you.

-This forested highland region spans the area northwest and southwest of the capital, and is one of the best day trips from Vienna for nature lovers.
+This forested highland region spans the area northwest and southwest of the capital and is one of the best day trips from Vienna for nature lovers.
 The area has been mentioned in songs and stories from the region for centuries, which reflects its special place in the hearts of the Viennese.
 Over the years, the Vienna Woods have inspired famous Austrians like Beethoven, Strauss, and the Habsburgs.

 The woods are dotted with charming castles, spectacular monasteries, and natural wonders.
 Vienna’s mini-mountain, Kahlenburg, stands at 484 meters and is a great place to start by orienting yourself with stunning views across the city, all the way to the Little Carpathian mountain range.
 Heligenkreuz Abbey was constructed in 1133, and is the oldest continuously occupied Cistercian monastery in the world, and is an architectural masterpiece.

 Liechtenstein Castle is located on the edge of the Vienna Woods.
 Built in the 12th century, this castle was once destroyed by the Ottomans.
-It remained in ruins until being rebuilt in 1884.
+It remained in ruins until it was rebuilt in 1884.
 The castle looks like something straight out of a Disney film, and is well worth a visit!
 Take a guided tour and learn all about its fascinating history.

 Visiting the Vienna Woods is one of the best day trips from Vienna if you want to experience the natural beauty of the Austrian countryside and the fascinating history that it houses.

 Getting to Vienna Woods from Vienna – The best way to explore the Vienna Woods is by car.
 Spend the day winding your way through the valleys and villages, stopping at historical churches and monasteries as you go.
-Stop for a bite to eat in one of the charming towns your encounter along the way, where you can try some traditional food and meet the locals!
+Stop for a bite to eat in one of the charming towns you encounter along the way, where you can try some traditional food and meet the locals!

 Interested in taking an organized tour of Vienna Woods, click here to explore options.